Keep rollin' rollin' rollin' rolling over.

 How to Avoid Payday Loans

-The first thing they should do is consider out taking a long-term installment loan instead—as these loans designed to be paid off in a series of small, manageable payments (read more in What’s the Difference Between a Payday Loan and an Installment Loan?).
+The first thing they could do is consider out taking a long-term installment loan instead—as these loans designed to be paid off in a series of small, manageable payments (read more in What’s the Difference Between a Payday Loan and an Installment Loan?).
 Instead of accruing an additional interest fee every two weeks without ever touching the loan’s principal amount, borrowers who take out an installment loan would be paying both off principal and interest with every payment they make.

 The second thing these people should do is focus on improving their credit scores.
 The better their credit, the less likely they are to resort to a payday loan.